HEALTHCARE COST AND UTLIZATION PROJECT HCUP

 All U.S. hospital entities that were designated community hospitals in the AHA hospital file, except short-term rehabilitation hospitals, were included in the hospital universe.
 Therefore, when two or more community hospitals merged to create a new community hospital, the original hospitals and the newly-formed hospital were all considered separate hospital entities in the universe during the year they merged.
 Similarly, if a community hospital split, the original hospital and all newly-created community hospitals were treated as separate entities in the universe during the year this occurred.
 Finally, community hospitals that closed during a given year were included in the hospital universe, as long as they were in operation during some part of the calendar year.

 For the purpose of calculating discharge weights, we post-stratified hospitals on six characteristics contained in the AHA hospital files.
 These were the same characteristics used to define the HCUP Nationwide Inpatient Sample (NIS) sampling strata, with the addition of a stratum for stand-alone children’s hospitals.
 The definitions of some of the NIS strata were revised for 1998 and subsequent data years, and we used the revised strata beginning with the 2000 KID.
 (A description of the strata used for the 1997 KID can be found in the Kids’ Inpatient Database (KID) Design Report, 1997.
-This report is available on the HCUP-US website at http://www.hcup-us.ahrq.gov/db/nation/kid/kidrelatedreports.jsp.)
+This report is available on the HCUP-US Website at http://www.hcup-us.ahrq.gov/db/nation/kid/kidrelatedreports.jsp.)

 - Geographic Region – Northeast, Midwest, West, and South.
-This is an important stratification variable because practice patterns have been shown to vary substantially by region.
+This is an important stratification data element because practice patterns have been shown to vary substantially by region.
 For example, lengths of stay tend to be longer in East Coast hospitals than in West Coast hospitals.
 Figure 1 highlights the KID States by region, and Table 5 lists the States that comprise each region.
 Both can be found in Appendix I.

 - Control – government non-Federal (public), private not-for-profit (voluntary), and private investor-owned (proprietary).
 These types of hospitals tend to have different missions and different responses to government regulations and policies.
 When there were enough hospitals of each type to allow it, hospitals were stratified as public, voluntary, and proprietary.
 This stratification was used for Southern rural, Southern urban non-teaching, and Western urban non-teaching hospitals.
 For smaller strata — the Midwestern rural and Western rural hospitals — a collapsed stratification of public versus private was used, with the voluntary and proprietary hospitals combined to form a single "private" category.
 For all other combinations of region, location, and teaching status, no stratification based on control was advisable, given the number of hospitals in these cells.

 - Location – urban or rural.
 Government payment policies often differ according to this designation.
 Also, rural hospitals are generally smaller and offer fewer services than urban hospitals.
 Beginning with the 2006 KID, we changed the classification of urban or rural hospital location for the sampling strata to use the newer Core Based Statistical Area (CBSA) codes rather than the older Metropolitan Statistical Area (MSA) codes.
 The CBSA groups are based on 2000 Census data, whereas the MSA groups were based on 1990 Census data.
 Also, the criteria for classifying the counties differ.
-For more information on the difference between CBSAs and MSAs, refer to the U.S. Census Bureau website (http://www.census.gov/population/metro/.
+For more information on the difference between CBSAs and MSAs, refer to the U.S. Census Bureau Website (http://www.census.gov/population/metro/).

 Previously, we classified hospitals in an MSA as urban hospitals, while we classified hospitals outside a MSA as rural hospitals.
 Beginning with the 2006 KID, we categorized hospitals with a CBSA type of Metropolitan or Division as urban, while we designated hospitals with a CBSA type of Micropolitan or Rural as rural.